Miami Twice: Miami Twice – Part Two: Oh to Be in England

 Whilst browsing around the family mansion, Del discovers who Rico's family really are after inadvertently being left in a meeting with two Colombian drug barons by Rico, who mistook Del for his father.
 After the meeting he also informs Rodney of Rico and the family's true intentions.
 Realising he has just attacked the head of a mafia family, Rodney agrees to return home and the two brothers escape through the window and run, ultimately ending up in the Everglades, dodging the gangsters and an alligator where they meet the holidaying Boycie and Marlene.
 Despite being cornered by the gangsters, they manage to escape.

-After pinning the drug dealing papers on the park ranger station's door, the Trotter brothers go straight to the airport and wait there until their return flight to England, where it is revealed on a news programme that Ochetti had been found guilty on all counts, and Rico was arrested for illegally hunting in the Everglades.
+After pinning the drug dealing papers on the park ranger station's door, the Trotter brothers go straight to the airport and wait there until their return flight to England, where it is revealed on a news programme that Ochetti has been found guilty on all counts, the Colombians were caught thanks to Del's information, and Rico was arrested for illegally hunting in the Everglades.
 Upon returning home, Del Boy and Rodney find stacked boxes of white wine in their flat, as well as a welcoming Raquel and Albert.